 My kid has a lot of cavities and is needing to take their teeth out earlier than they should?
-The parents will then ask this type of local children dentist question - what should we do?
+The parents will then ask this type of local children's dentist question - what should we do?
 Many people do not know that their children have dental options if they happen to lose their teeth early.
 A common space maintainer question is, why do I need a space maintainer for my child?

 How well your child maintains their dental oral health, can impact greatly how they will have to maintain their teeth as they become adults.
 We know by having good oral hygiene as children, can benefit kids as they become adults greatly.
-Of course, for some kids - they will have early tooth loss or early baby teeth loss due to a variety of reasons, which we will discuss.
+Of course, some kids - will have early tooth loss or early baby teeth loss due to a variety of reasons, which we will discuss.

-It is good to first get a general idea of what is going on in your kids mouth?
-Generally, there are 20 primary teeth which will erupt into the mouth of an infant.
+It is good to first get a general idea of what is going on in your kid's mouth?
+Generally, 20 primary teeth will erupt into the mouth of an infant.
 There are 4 incisors, 2 canines, and 4 molars, in each dental arch.
 Sometimes due to genetics, there may be some alterations for some kids of course.
 These teeth are designed to last between 5 to 7 years in the anterior, and 9 to 12 years in the posterior.
 If teeth are lost before this time frame, space maintenance may be indicated.

 A children's dentist question by a parent would be, when is dental space management most important?
-This is most important for children who lose one or more teeth much earlier than they should due to caries or some kind of an accident.
-Maintaining the right occlusion to achieve an optimal result, can help for children as they become young adults with permanent teeth.
+This is most important for children who lose one or more teeth much earlier than they should due to caries or some kind of accident.
+Maintaining the right occlusion to achieve an optimal result, can help children as they become young adults with permanent teeth.

 For local pediatric dentists, a space maintainer is a fairly common appliance for children who have many caries and large cavities - resulting in one or more tooth loss.
-Many parents are looking for space maintainer answers as to what to expect and what is it?
+Many parents are looking for space maintainer answers as to what to expect and what is?
 We get asked many local space maintainer questions online.
-A common space maintainers question is, what is a space maintainer?
+A common space maintainer's question is, what is a space maintainer?
 Why does my child need a spacer or space maintainer?
-These are custom fabricated dental appliances that are cemented in place when early primary tooth loss occurs.
+These are custom-fabricated dental appliances that are cemented in place when early primary tooth loss occurs.
 Their purpose is to maintain the integrity of the dental arch.
-Or said plainly, they are to keep remaining primary teeth in their original position.
+Or said plainly, they are to keep the remaining primary teeth in their original position.
 Adjacent primary teeth will tend to shift after early tooth loss.

 If any of the 4 mandibular incisors, or lower teeth in the front, are lost early, there is absolutely no indication in the literature to provide any kind of space maintenance.
 These teeth are not visualized well in social interaction.
 They are very rarely replaced for aesthetic reasons.
 It is not necessary to provide any space maintenance for the loss of a lower incisor(s) early.

-Likewise, if any of the four maxillary incisors are lost early, there is no space maintenance necessary to prevent shifting of teeth or the midline.
+Likewise, if any of the four maxillary incisors are lost early, there is no space maintenance necessary to prevent the shifting of teeth or the midline.
 Pedo partials can be made if teeth have to be extracted or teeth are lost to trauma.
 These partials are not necessary for space maintenance, do not aid in speech, and are only done for aesthetics.
 They also do not aid in eating.
 When a child smiles, the top teeth are readily seen.
 The only reason to replace these teeth with a pedo partial would be esthetics to aid in social interaction.